What Is the New Car Loan Interest Deduction and Do You Qualify?

 States That Conform to Federal AGI

 Most states start their tax calculations with federal adjusted gross income.
-If your state uses federal AGI as the starting point, the vehicle loan interest deduction automatically flows through because it reduces your federal AGI.
+If your state uses federal AGI as the starting point, the car loan interest deduction automatically flows through because it reduces your federal AGI.

 States in this category include California, New York, Massachusetts, Oregon, and many others.
 You'll see the state tax benefit without any special action - your lower federal AGI means lower state taxable income.